mattermost/mattermost-developer-documentation/site/content/integrate/plugins/migration.md

 ---
-title: Migrating Plugins
+title: Migrate plugins
-heading: "Migrating Plugins from Mattermost 5.5"
+heading: "Migrate plugins from Mattermost 5.5"
 description: "The plugin package exposed by Mattermost 5.6 and later drops support for automatically unmarshalling a plugin’s configuration onto the struct embedding MattermostPlugin."
 date: 2018-10-01T00:00:00-05:00
 weight: 60
-aliases: [/extend/plugins/migration/]
+aliases:
+  - /extend/plugins/migration/
 ---

-## Migrating Plugins from Mattermost 5.5 and earlier

 The plugin package exposed by Mattermost 5.6 and later drops support for automatically unmarshalling a plugin's configuration onto the struct embedding `MattermostPlugin`.
 As server plugins are inherently concurrent (hooks being called asynchronously) and the plugin configuration can change at any time, access to the configuration must be synchronized.